-The final phase of the E-type came in April 1971 with the introduction of the Series 3 range, which featured the brand new 5.3-litre V12 engine developing 266bhp (DIN).
+The final phase of the E-type came in April 1971 with the introduction of the Series 3 range, which featured the brand new 5.3 litre V12 engine developing 266bhp.
 This engine had been designed and developed by Walter Hassan and Harry Mundy.
 It had originally been intended for the would-be Le Mans challenger, the XJ13 of 1966.
 As fitted in the 1971 E-type, the engine had a single rather than two overhead camshafts per bank.
 This was effectively the world’s only mass-production V12 engine at the time.

-The Series 3 was offered in open two-seater and two-plus-two coupé forms, and the open car was now also built on the longer wheelbase.
-Both were available with manual or automatic gearbox, and 44 per cent of the Series 3 E-types were automatics.
-A manual two-seater reached a top speed of 146mph (235 km/h) and accelerated to 60mph (97 km/h) in 6.4 seconds.
-At a price of £3123 at launch for the two-seater without extras, the Series 3 still represented remarkable value for money.
-By 1974, the price had increased to £3812.
-Of the 72,529 E-types built, 15,292 were Series 3 models.
+The Series 3 was offered in open two-seater and 2+2 coupé forms, with the open car now also built on the longer wheelbase.
+Although a manual gearbox was still available, it is likely that most cars were fitted with the automatic gearbox.
+A manual gearbox two-seater reached a top speed of 146 mph (235 km/h) and accelerated to 60 mph (97 km/h) in 6.4 seconds.
+At a price of £3,123 at launch for the two-seater without extras, the Series 3 still represented remarkable value for money.

 Chassis Number: 1S/2872

 Owner: The Jaguar Daimler Heritage Trust

 Inventory Number: 074/J.32